Hakodate harbor at dawn with Mount Hakodate rising behind the port city

 We docked right downtown — no tenders, no waiting, just stepping off the ship into the heart of this living, breathing port city.
 By 5:30 in the morning, I was walking through the Hakodate Morning Market — Asaichi — a sprawling wonderland of seafood that has operated in this spot since 1945.
 More than 250 stalls crowd the covered alleys, and the air is thick with salt spray, steam from bubbling pots, and the calls of vendors greeting the new day.
 I watched a fishmonger slice squid with movements so practiced they looked like dance.
 Another stall offered ikatsuri — catch-your-own squid from shallow tanks — and I saw a young boy squeal with delight as he landed one, his grandfather beaming beside him.

 I sat down at a tiny counter no wider than my shoulders and ordered kaisendon — a rice bowl piled high with the morning's catch.
 The chef spooned fresh uni over steaming rice, its creamy sweetness almost indecent.
 Next came ikura, each translucent orb of salmon roe catching the light like tiny rubies, bursting on my tongue with pure oceanic joy.
 Slices of tuna, scallops still sweet from the sea, and delicate squid sashimi completed the bowl.
 The old woman serving me smiled when I managed to say "oishii desu" — delicious — and poured hot green tea without my asking.
-This is what you come to Hakodate for: the freshest seafood in all of Japan, served before most of the world has opened its eyes, in a market that closes by early afternoon because there's simply nothing left to sell.
+This is what you come to Hakodate for: the freshest seafood in all of Japan, served before most of the world has opened its eyes.

 The best view in Motomachi is from the rose garden behind the Old British Consulate — looking down the crooked lanes to where the harbor gleams silver in the afternoon sun, ships resting at anchor like toys in a bath.
 I sat on a bench beneath flowering trees and thought about the merchants and diplomats who must have sat in this very spot, homesick for London or Boston, watching their own ships come and go.
 History isn't distant here; it breathes in the architecture, in the way East and West exist side by side without friction.